-Vincent Phamvan: [00:18:07] price.
-That’s such a common misconception.
+Vincent Phamvan: [00:18:07] That’s such a common misconception.
 I feel like a lot of people feel like they need to have $1,000 in a savings account before they can start investing.
-Yeah.

 And they forget that the principles really are, um, for most individuals is that you just need to start somewhere and you need to build those habits into your financial life.
-And.
-Rarely, or you get, is it going to be a good time to start setting aside two, five, 10, 20, 30% of your income, whatever the number is and begin saving.
+And, rarely is it going to be a good time to start setting aside two, five, 10, 20, 30 percent of your income, whatever the number is and begin saving.

 Um, so don’t wait for it to be the perfect time for that.
-Another misconception, like you said, is that it’s until they have thousands and thousands of dollars.
-There’s nothing that they can do when, um, when [00:19:00] the reality is, is most people can start somewhere, even if it’s small, so that they can begin building and investing over time.
+Another misconception, like you said, is that it’s until they have thousands and thousands of dollars there’s nothing that they can do when, um, when the reality is, is most people can start somewhere, even if it’s small so that they can begin building and investing over time.

 So I sent it.
 I think I ended up staying at that company like seven years before I knew it.
 You know, seven years later I log in and I’m like, Holy cow.
 Like there’s all this money in here.

-Um, most people don’t really notice that tremendously, and it just builds that habit.
+Most people don’t really notice that tremendously, and it just builds that habit.
 It makes it easier.
 It’s almost like working out.
-Um, if, you know, at the end of the day, you have to run a marathon.
-You just have to start somewhere.
+Um, if, you know, at the end of the day, you have to run a marathon, you just have to start somewhere.
 Even if it’s a quick walk around the neighborhood and then you jog half a mile, then a mile and you’re building up.

 Vincent Phamvan: [00:21:05] So you told the story earlier about, uh, you had a relationship, they introduced you to an uncle.

-The uncle Matt conversation actually led to it.
-Different opportunity.
-And that opportunity is at a company called Northwestern mutual.
+The Uncle conversation actually led to a different opportunity and that opportunity is at a company called Northwestern Mutual.
 So tell us a little bit about that company.
-Like what types of, what type of work does Northwestern mutual do?
+Like what types of, what type of work does Northwestern Mutual do?
 What is like the day in the life of you look like.

+Number one: it was 2010.
 Right?
 Like we have talked about after, you know, really in the midst still of a recession.
-And I hadn’t really heard of them, but they were a [00:22:00] very large company, and sadly at that time, that was a good thing.
+And I hadn’t really heard of them, but they were a very large company, and sadly at that time, that was a good thing.
 I mean, if they hadn’t gotten in trouble for anything, they weren’t on the brink of bankruptcy.
 They weren’t getting bailed out.

-So, um, so sadly I was like, okay, they haven’t been in the news for anything, and they’re a very large company, so something must be going right.
-And the second component is people still seemed that I interviewed with seemed happy and talkative and, um, they didn’t mislead me and tell me that I wasn’t going to work hard.
+So, um, so sadly I was like, okay, they haven’t been in the news for anything bad, and they’re a very large company, so something must be going right.
+And the second component is people still seemed that I interviewed with seemed happy and positive and, um, they didn’t mislead me and tell me that I wasn’t going to work hard.

 It’s been around for about 160 years.
 Um, which is always impressive.
 I think things like that are kind of neat, right?
-Just be companies that are real foundation foundational companies in our country.
+Just see companies that are real foundation foundational companies in our country.
 Um, so that was something that was really attractive to me.
 Um.
-The depth of Northwestern back in the 18 hundreds, is that it was an insurance company back when companies did everything separately.
+The depth of Northwestern back in the 1800s, is that it was an insurance company back when companies did everything separately.

 And then now, of course, um, most institutions do holistic financial planning.
 So, um, so we do investment management, insurance based risk management planning, um, and then comprehensive financial planning.
 So we work with clients, right?
 My day, every day is, I have anywhere between five and eight meetings with clients.

-They just are a vendor and we have to work on.
-Um, what they’re trying to prioritize and how to go about that.
+They just are a spender and we have to work on what they’re trying to prioritize and how to go about that.
 Um, other people have had really great experiences with financial planners, and I’m just doing an audit and maybe giving them a few suggestions.
-Other people have had very bad experiences and we have to overcome that and help them realize that they really need an, a partner with planning.
+Other people have had very bad experiences and we have to overcome that and help them realize that they really needed a partner with planning.

-The wall street journal had an article.
-They came out last month that said, millennials show loyalty to employers, which is a totally click baity article because millennials are known for not showing loyalty to employers.
+, which is a totally clickbaity article because millennials are known for not showing loyalty to employers.
 But this article had some new information in it now goes on to be able to share a stat.

-According to the Bureau of labor, labor statistics, and January, 2018 28% of workers age 25 to [00:26:00] 34 had worked for the same employer for at least five years.
-You’ve bucked the trend, uh, you’re in the percentage.
-25 to 34 the state of the employer, not just for five years, but for 10 years.
+According to the Bureau of Labor Statistics, since January 2018, 28% of workers age 25 to 34 had worked for the same employer for at least five years.
+You’ve bucked the trend, uh, you’re in the percentage 25 to 34 the state of the employer, not just for five years, but for 10 years.
 Like what are the other things that like stood out to you, uh, that showed you that it was a good pick?

 Chantel Bonneau: [00:26:19] Yeah, there were, um, there were many things that stood out.
-Um, that was really important to me, knowing that I was entering this industry at 22, is that they paid for lots of continuing education, which is really important in my industry.
-Um, since then, I’ve, I have five designations and multiple securities licenses and all of those take a lot of time on my part.
+One thing that was really important to me, knowing that I was entering this industry at 22, is that they paid for lots of continuing education, which is really important in my industry.
+Um, since then, I’ve, I have five designations and multiple securities licenses, and all of those take a lot of time on my part.

 And then, um, the last thing that was important is in my industry specifically, um, I was really looking for a company that I could build a longterm practice because if I jumped around companies every two or three years.
 The only people that really get damaged from that can be the clients.
 And so I didn’t want to drag my clients through changing their paperwork and the company that they’re affiliated with every two years because some company was going to pay me a dollar more or something like that.

-That’s so important to business development, is to be able to build your personal brand around the areas that you’re passionate about and being able to share and help.
-Other people in the area that you’re passionate about.
-One of the things that you do, and that led to was you putting out a book, it’s called finance, finding your financial type, clearing the hurdles to financial wellness, and you talk about the different financial types in the book.
+That’s so important to business development, is to be able to build your personal brand around the areas that you’re passionate about and being able to share and help other people in the area that you’re passionate about.
+One of the things that you do, and that led to was you putting out a book, it’s called Finding Your Financial Type: Clearing the Hurdles to Financial Wellness, and you talk about the different financial types in the book.

-I think I’m somewhere between a diligence saber and an implementer.
-What are the things that somebody should be thinking about in the first five years of their career, especially if they still have student loans to pay off.
+I think I’m somewhere between a diligent saver and an implementer.
+What are the things that somebody should be thinking about in the first five years of their career, especially if they still have student loans to pay off?

 Chantel Bonneau: [00:29:49] I have had a good reputation in our industry of client acquisition.
 And I get people asking me all the time that are in my industry.
 Why?
-Why do people want to be [00:30:00] your client?
+Why do people want to be your client?
 And they don’t want to be my client, right?
 Why do you have that attraction power to, to potential clients?
-And, um, I would like.
-To think that it’s because of nine knowledge base and that I have a lot of intellectual capital that’s really valuable and maybe that’s 10% of the reason people want to work with me.
+And, um, I would like to think that it’s because of my knowledge base and that I have a lot of intellectual capital that’s really valuable and maybe that’s 10% of the reason people want to work with me.

 But, um, but I use analogies around the financial space, all the financial and the fitness base all the time.
 Because if we pulled right, pooled a hundred of our friends and we said, Hey, if you want to get into really great shape.
 What would you prefer?
 A personal trainer coming to your house?
 Um, can you handle this?

 Buying a Peloton?
 Will you actually do it every day?
 Do you want to go to a group class?
 Do you want to do yoga?
 Do you need to sign up for a marathon where you have a goal?
-Those countries, people would, um, would be smattered across all of those different options because people need different things to motivate them.
+Those hundred people would, um, would be scattered across all of those different options because people need different things to motivate them.

 And I believe that money is really similar, that people are motivated and think about money in different ways.
-So that’s what.
-Was the catalyst or writing my book with to help people self identify so they could actually take steps and make goals that are achievable for them and shorten the financial, um, implementation space right from the time that people decide that they should probably adults and do things [00:32:00] appropriately financially to executing.
+So that’s what was the catalyst or writing my book with to help people self identify so they could actually take steps and make goals that are achievable for them and shorten the financial, um, implementation space right from the time that people decide that they should probably adults and do things appropriately financially to executing.

 Um.
 Staff to which type, which financial types you are.
 When I say that, that you need to be tracking, which is another way of saying budget, right?
 Um, there are some people that think, Oh great, I love categorizing and I have this whole Excel, Excel spreadsheet and they fill it out every month.
 And then there’s other people that hear the word budget and just roll their eyes because that sounds awful to track everything they do.

-Um, everyone looks at that top compensation figure, but they don’t spend as much time looking at all those benefits that really do provide.
-Um, an important aspect of your compensation schedule.
+Um, everyone looks at that top compensation figure, but they don’t spend as much time looking at all those benefits that really do provide as an important aspect of your compensation schedule.
 And if your employer doesn’t provide things like disability insurance, or if it only covers a certain part of your income, you have to consider those things, right?